 The Echinacea genus boasts uses beyond the landscaping arena.
 You may be familiar with the extract, for example, which reputedly helps the human immune system.
 Such medicinal uses cause some to classify these plants as "herbs."

 Echinacea, generally speaking, makes for a good cut flower, and this reddish-orange coneflower is no exception.
 So cut a few stems and bring them indoors to enjoy the vibrant color of the flowers.
 Likewise, winter interest is a trait associated with coneflowers in general, owing to the dried cones left behind on the flowers at the end of the growing season.

 Wildlife, Pests Attracted to Firebird Coneflower

 One July or August day, you may open your back door and step out to find a goldfinch perched on the cone of one of your Firebird coneflowers.
 The perennial is considered a veritable bird magnet, reputedly attracting hummingbirds, among other types.
 It is also a plant that attracts butterflies.

-With all of this wildlife drawn to the plant, you folks in Bambi country are probably asking: Do deer eat this plant?
-Luckily, the answer is no: Firebird coneflower is a deer-resistant perennial.
-We are not so lucky, however, when it comes to Bugs Bunny, as the perennial is not one of the rabbit-proof flowers.
+With all of this wildlife drawn to the plant, you folks in Bambi country may worry that deer eat this plant.
+Luckily, however, Firebird coneflower is a deer-resistant perennial.
+We are not so lucky, however, when it comes to another major pest: The perennial is not one of the rabbit-proof flowers.

-The genus name, Echinacea derives from echinos, which is Greek for "hedgehog."
+The genus name of Echinacea derives from echinos, which is Greek for "hedgehog."
 The flowers' cones, which consist of a network of tiny needles, inspired the name.

-Likewise, as already alluded to (and as is more obvious), the origin of the common plant name, "coneflower" lies in the so-called "cone" found at the center of each bloom.
+Likewise, the origin of the common plant name of "coneflower" lies in the so-called "cone" found at the center of each bloom.